 Once they make this step, there is a lot of support out there.
-Surfers Against Sewage provide community toolkits that help individuals to create a plastic-free community.
-This involves the set up of a steering group.
-It also involves getting local businesses and organisations on board too.
+Surfers Against Sewage provides community toolkits that help individuals to create a plastic-free community.
+This involves the setup of a steering group.
+It also involves getting local businesses and organizations on board too.
 Once people get on board, community action can gather momentum and begin to progress the required changes4.

 As it currently stands, there are 660 communities in the UK that have signed up to Surfers Against Sewage.
 However, thus far only 49 have become certified as plastic-free, with the others no doubt making strides in the right direction.

 In Penzance, a local resident took it upon herself to join SAS.
 From here she made it her mission to help Penzance gain a plastic-free status.
 After many months of hard work, Penzance became the first plastic-free town in the UK.

 Penzance set the example, and now more and more communities are joining in the movement.
 While many of the communities are coastal, there are some situated inland

 Chepstow is another community that has achieved a plastic-free status.
 This was the first town in South Wales to be awarded the status.
 However, Caerphilly soon joined them while Aberporth, New Quay, and Aberystwyth are also plastic-free communities in West Wales.